code-423n4/2022-06-NewBlockchain-v2/README.md

 ## Stableswap (Solidly Fork):

+**The code for Stableswap is contained in the lending market at /contracts/Stableswap**

 Stableswap is a solidly fork with all fee related logic removed.
 Along with the removal of fees, some logic changes in the internally updated oracle were made as well.

 #### [BaseV1Pair](https://github.com/Plex-Engineer/lending-market-v2/blob/main/contracts/Stableswap/BaseV1-core.sol#:~:text=contract%20BaseV1Pair%20%7B) (368 sloc):